CartoDB/observatory-extension/doc/measures_functions.md

 # Measures Functions

 [Data Observatory Measures](/dataobservatory/overview/#measures-methods) allow you to access geospatial measures for analysis workflows.
 Measures are used by sending an identifier or a geometry (Point or Polygon) and receiving back a measure or absolute value for that location.
-Every measure contained in the Data Catalog can be accessed through the CartoDB Editor.
+Every measure contained in the [Data Catalog](https://cartodb.github.io/bigmetadata/observatory.pdf) can be accessed through the CartoDB Editor.

-Below are the Measures functions.
-For detailed information for accessing any measures, see the catalog here, [Catalog PDF](http://cartodb.github.io/bigmetadata/index.html)

 ## OBS_GetUSCensusMeasure(point_geometry, measure_name);